First homebuyer e-course

 While the Reserve Bank sets the floor for certain interest rates, banks and lenders have a lot of flexibility to price interest rates themselves.
 Some lenders may drop rates to entice new customers.
 Others may feel that they can keep customers while lifting rates.

 Home loan interest rates began rising rapidly in 2022 when the Reserve Bank of Australia lifted the cash rate 8 times in 8 months.
-There has been 5 rate rises in 2023.
+Then there were 5 rate rises in 2023.

 Even a slight variation in interest rates can make thousands of dollars of difference over the life of a home loan.
 For example, let’s consider 2 otherwise identical home loans with principal-and interest-repayments and 30-year loan terms.
 The only difference is a 50 basis point difference in the rate.